-s&m, bondage and bisexual intrack serving to kick off his set. ferences.
-The delightful bawdi-His vocals are unusual and apness that characterized Ms. Gilpealing-of a low range without lespie's performances in the past the gritty quality usually coupled has been subdued, if not deleted. with vocals of that nature.
-His Her voice is in better than ever four piece back-up band proved shape and her band is terrifically to be tightly structured, a feat tight; Ms. Gillespie remains a impressive in view of the seemfine performer, but the joking ingly short time span they've been together.
-Throughout his brashness that marked her as a set Satten showed his expertise distinctly different entertainer was missed at a recent (19) Reno with instruments, playing English horn, drums and keyboards; highlighting was his new single, "So Nobody Else Can Hear."
-The cohesiveness of her six man back-up band was fur-
+track serving to kick off his set.
+His vocals are unusual and appealing-of a low range without the gritty quality usually coupled with vocals of that nature.
+His four piece back-up band proved to be tightly structured, a feat impressive in view of the seemingly short time span they've been together.
+Throughout his set Satten showed his expertise with instruments, playing English horn, drums and keyboards; highlighting was his new single, "So Nobody Else Can Hear."
 Roberta Skopp